October 12, 2021

 If you can access the backend but you're seeing the white screen of death on the front end, you could be encountering a caching problem.
 Clearing the cache should help; you'll find detailed instructions here.

 It's not unusual to get a message "download failed" when you try to update WordPress or a plugin/theme.
 When that happens, it's usually because of an error in your wp-config.php file.
 Fixing it does involve some code, but all you need to do is copy and paste the code below.

 Most of the time, auto-updates go smoothly, but every now and then you'll get an "Installation Failed" message about your auto-update, which leaves you locked out of your Admin account.

 To fix this, you'll need to go to your FTP account.
 Navigate to the root directory, then find the .maintenance file and delete it.

 Now you can re-enter your admin account, and finish the update by downloading it and then upgrading manually.

 Website issues can be worrying, especially when you're running a small business, but with a little help you can troubleshoot them like a pro!
 When you inform yourself about these 4 common issues and ways to solve them, you'll feel more confident about your entire website.

-As managed WordPress hosting experts, we know what we're talking about, whether you need advice on dealing with common WordPress updates issues, building a business website, or improving website speed and uptime.
+As managed WordPress hosting experts, we know what we're talking about, whether you need advice on dealing with common WordPress update issues, building a business website, or improving website speed and uptime.
 If you’re asking what is managed WordPress hosting, it means you can trust us with the entire gamut of WordPress questions, so the only one left is... why aren't we hosting your WordPress site yet?
 Click below and join us.